 The Board has established a separate Audit and Risk Management Committee which considers risks, with the full Board being members.
-There were 2 meetings held for the Audit and Risk Management Committee during financial year ended 30 June 2023.
+There were no separate meetings held for the Audit and Risk Management Committee during financial year ended 30 June 2024 as the full Board met to discuss matter pertaining to this committee during the year.

 The Audit and Risk Management Committee reviews the Company's risk management framework annually to satisfy itself that it continues to be sound, to determine whether there have been any changes in the material business risks that the Company faces and to ensure that the Company is operating within the risk appetite set by the Board.
-The full Board met to discuss the Company's risk management framework for financial year ended 30 June 2023.
+The full Board met to discuss the Company's risk management framework for financial year ended 30 June 2024.